feature-engine/feature_engine/docs/imputers/AddMissingIndicator.rst

-AddNaNBinaryImputer
+AddMissingIndicator
 ===================
-The AddNaNBinaryImputer() adds a binary variable indicating if observations are missing (missing indicator).
+The AddMissingIndicator() adds a binary variable indicating if observations are missing (missing indicator).
 It adds a missing indicator for both categorical and numerical variables.
 A list of variables for which to add a missing indicator can be passed, or the imputer will automatically select all variables.

+The imputer has the option to select if binary variables should be added to all variables, or only to those that show missing data in the train set, by setting the option how='missing_only'.

 .. code:: python